Badangi: Badangi Airstrip

 The RAF squadron at Badangi comprised Supermarine Spitfire fighters, Hawker Hurricane fighters, Avro Lancaster bombers, Vickers Wellington bombers, Bristol Beaufighter bombers and Douglas Dakota transport aircraft.

-It was closed in 1946, as the war was over.
+It was closed in 1946 as the war was over and was then used to store paddy and wheat by the Food Corporation of India.
 Today, the huge seven-inch thick solid concrete runway that is being used by the local farmers for threshing the grains.
 All the other structures have been demolished.

+It was first reported in 2013 that the Indian Navy is interested in reactivating the airstrip for operational use alongside INS Dega.
+This was announced by the then Navy chief Admiral Devendra Kumar Joshi.
+The base would only be an "alternative" to INS Dega and the entire operations would not be shifted.
+In February 2023, it was revealed that the Navy needed 1200 acre of rectangular land to setup the Navy base.